 Cover and cook for 3 hours on high or 6 hours on low.

-Add the potatoes and continue cooking for 1 hour on high, or until the potatoes are tender.
+Add the potatoes and continue cooking for 1 additional hour on high, or until the potatoes are tender.

 The chuck roast should be fork tender, which means it falls apart relatively easily when you try to separate the meat with a fork.

-How to make gravy for pot roast
+How to make gravy for chuck roast

 Ladle out 1½ cups of liquid from the crockpot.
 I suggest ladling it into a gravy separator, or a glass measuring cup works, too.